How Does LPG – Propane Turn from Liquid to Gas?

 Let’s also clarify the terminology.

-The two terms, vapour and gas, are used interchangeably by most people in reference to LPG.
+The two terms, LPG vapour and gas, are used interchangeably by most people in reference to LPG.

 It can be turned back into a liquid by increasing the pressure on it without reducing the temperature.